Chapter 4. Administrator tasks

 4.6.1.
 Overriding Operator conditions

-As an administrator with the dedicated-admin role, you might want to ignore a supported Operator condition reported by an Operator.
-When present, Operator conditions in the Spec.Overrides array override the conditions in the Spec.Conditions array, allowing dedicated-admin administrators to deal with situations where an Operator is incorrectly reporting a state to Operator Lifecycle Manager (OLM).
+As a cluster administrator, you might want to ignore a supported Operator condition reported by an Operator.
+When present, Operator conditions in the Spec.Overrides array override the conditions in the Spec.Conditions array, allowing cluster administrators to deal with situations where an Operator is incorrectly reporting a state to Operator Lifecycle Manager (OLM).

 Note

-By default, the Spec.Overrides array is not present in an OperatorCondition object until it is added by an administrator with the dedicated-admin role .
+By default, the Spec.Overrides array is not present in an OperatorCondition object until it is added by a cluster administrator .
 The Spec.Conditions array is also not present until it is either added by a user or as a result of custom Operator logic.

 For example, consider a known version of an Operator that always communicates that it is not upgradeable.
 In this instance, you might want to upgrade the Operator despite the Operator communicating that it is not upgradeable.
 This could be accomplished by overriding the Operator condition by adding the condition type and status to the Spec.Overrides array in the OperatorCondition object.